MaryamWeb/Django_authentication/README.md

 `python manage.py migrate`

 ## Running Your app locally
-Make sure you are in the correct directory then activate your virtual enviornment   --> `call env_sportsquiz\Scripts\activate`
+Make sure you are in the correct directory then activate your virtual enviornment   --> `call ENV_NAME\Scripts\activate`

 run `python manage.py runserver 7000`